pdwrc/rc-light-controller/README.md

 individual channels in the different modes.

 It can configured to activate brake lights automatically, or using a button on the transmitter.
+There are three different brake modes available:

+* Simple — brakes come on whenever the throttle is reversed
+* Smart — brakes come on on the first reverse action.
+Subsequent actions are assumed to be reverse.
+* "Lift off" braking — brakes on for a fixed time after releasing the throttle

 The controller has a configurable "soft on"/"soft off" setting, which makes LEDs look more like traditional incandescent bulbs.

-The controller can be configured and controlled using a single channel in a single direction, which means it can shared a channel with another function (e.g. handbrake).
+The controller can be configured and controlled using a single channel in a single direction, which means it can share a channel with another function (e.g. handbrake).

 ## Spektrum Smart support